 Most research institutions have one IACUC, but the University of Wisconsin-Madison has four.
 They represent the

 School of Medicine and Public Health

 School of Veterinary Medicine

-College of Letters and Sciences and Vice Chancellor Office for Research and Graduate Education
+College of Letters and Sciences and Vice Chancellor Office for Research

 These IACUCs ensure that the care and use of animals on campus is ethical and humane by consulting federal regulations, veterinary standards of care, campus policies, and facility standard operating procedures.
 The IACUCs